© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Crugyn Tump Castle Mound is a scheduled monument protected by Cadw under reference RD086.
 View the official record →

-Crugyn Tump Castle Mound is a motte situated in Radnorshire, Wales, dating to the Norman period of medieval Wales.
+Crugyn Tump Castle Mound is a motte situated in Radnorshire, Wales, representing the Norman settlement and fortification of the border region during the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD086.

 Crugyn Tump Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Crugyn Tump Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD086.